Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Matched asymptotic expansions

-The solutions of (\ref{eq:eps0}) and (\ref{eq:eps1}) obtained in this way are quite lengthy, we do not reproduce them here.
+This Stokes problem is solved by Lamb's general solution \citep{happelbrenner1981}.
 Integrating the corresponding stress tensor over the surface of the swimmer yields the hydrodynamic force.
 For a passive spherical particle, the contribution of the inhomogeneous part of the inner solution to the hydrodynamic force must vanish due to spherical symmetry.
-In this case, the inertial corrections to the hydrodynamic force are determined by the outer solution alone, using the principle mentioned above.
+In this case, the inertial corrections to the hydrodynamic force are determined by the outer solution alone.
 For the swimmer, the inhomogeneous solution contributes to the hydrodynamic force.
-As a consequence, the principle fails to determine the entire corrections to the hydrodynamic force induced by convective inertia effects.
+This explains why the method of \citet{redaelli2021} fails to determine the entire corrections to the hydrodynamic force due to convective-inertia effects.
+The solutions of (\ref{eq:eps0}) and (\ref{eq:eps1}) obtained in this way are quite lengthy, we do not reproduce them here.